model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 ## Part 1: Safety Invariant

 The [safety invariant](https://rust-lang.github.io/unsafe-code-guidelines/glossary.html#validity-and-safety-invariant) defines the conditions that safe code can assume about data to justify its operations.
-While unsafe code may temporarily violate this invariant, the invariant must be upheld when interacting with unknown safe code.
+While unsafe code may temporarily violate this invariant, the invariant must be upheld when interacting with safe code.
 In this challenge, the safety invariant is used to verify that the methods of the `CStr` type are sound, ensuring they safely encapsulate their underlying unsafety.

-The safety invariant in Rust is defined as the `Invariant` trait:
+We defined our safety invariant by implementing an `Invariant` trait for `CStr`, where the `is_safe` method returns `true` if and only if the `CStr` behind `&self` satisfies the safety invariant:

 ```rust
 pub trait Invariant {